isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

        "valid-lifetime": 600,
        "subnet4": [ {
            "subnet": "10.0.0.0/24",
-           # It is deprecated by the "reservation-modes" map.
+           # It is deprecated by the "reservations-out-of-pool",
+           # reservations-in-subnet and reservations-global parameters.
            # "reservation-mode": "global",
-           # Reservation modes specifying server's mode of operation when it
-           # fetches host reservations.
+           # Specify if server should lookup global reservations.
-           "reservation-modes": {
-               "global": true,
+           "reservations-global": true,
+           # Specify if server should lookup in-subnet reservations.
+           "reservations-in-subnet": false,
+           # Specify if server should lookup out-of-pool reservations.
-               "in-subnet": false,
+           "reservations-out-of-pool": false,
-               "out-of-pool": false
-           },
            "pools": [ { "pool": "10.0.0.10-10.0.0.100" } ]
        } ]
    }